 - Further Info

-Peer-review: Armed Forces & Society, International Feminist Journal of Politics, Critical Military Studies, Memory Studies, Journal of Post-Soviet and Soviet Politics and Society, Political Studies Review, Europe-Asia Studies, and Problems of Post-Communism
+Peer-review: Armed Forces & Society, International Feminist Journal of Politics, Critical Military Studies, Memory Studies, Critical Studies on Security, Journal of Post-Soviet and Soviet Politics and Society, Gender, Place and Culture Journal, Political Studies Review, Europe-Asia Studies, and Problems of Post-Communism

 Editorial board: The Journal of Power Institutions In Post-Soviet Societies (on-line fully refereed journal)